portworx/px-docs/px-enterprise-release-notes.md

 * Support scaling up to 256 nodes
 * Enhanced authentication support for etcd
 * Support Kubernetes scheduler placement of containers
-* Enhancements to Class of Service to improve better detection on different public clouds
+* Enhancements to Class of Service or IOPriority to improve better detection on different public clouds.
 * Enhanced drive replacement workflows

 ### Key Issues Addressed